 What do you think is the biggest barrier to AI in commercial real estate?

 Tushar: I think the biggest barrier to AI for commercial real estate is the body of data available.
-There’s a lot more data points in residential because it’s a consumer sector.
-There’s millions and millions of homeowners, buyers, and people renting space.
-Meanwhile, the volume of transactions in the commerical sector is much lower, therefore there’s less data points.
+There are a lot more data points in residential because it’s a consumer sector.
+There are millions and millions of homeowners, buyers, and people renting space.
+Meanwhile, the volume of transactions in the commercial sector is much lower, therefore there are fewer data points.

 how many insights you can generate.
 If you were to take pre-existing data from the market and try to put it through an algorithm, it’s not enough to create any insights, which is why we’ve started off doing the work of getting listing brokers and automating their work using tech and data.
 Now, every time there’s an interaction between a customer and our platform, we pick up all of the data points.
 As a result, we can start building up our own proprietary data set and applying our algorithm and insights.